GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 **Robonomics** proposes a private yet collectively owned **Bond Network** that entitles every citizen to a share of the proceeds from the labor of every humanoid robot, across every sector.
 Under such a system, every job lost to robots becomes a dividend to society — specifically because private, individual robot ownership becomes tantamount to counterfeiting and is enforced as such.

 But Robonomics goes further.
 With the introduction of the **RoboTorq**, both *energy* and *matter* become currency.

-Every kilowatt-hour of robotic labor mints new digital value, and every kilogram of recycled waste can be transformed into **physical RoboTorqs** — 3D-printed coins or bills made from reclaimed materials like plastic, glass, or stainless steel.
+Every kilowatt-hour of robotic labor mints new digital value, and every kilogram of recycled waste can be transformed into **physical RoboTorqs** — 3D-printed coins or bills made from reclaimed materials like plastic, glass, or metal.

 This “**trash → cash**” loop turns pollution into paychecks, linking ecology and economy through physics.
 Robotic work creates digital wealth; recycling redeems it as physical wealth.
 Waste becomes a monetary substrate.

 The result is a **physics-based, closed-loop economy** where value is minted by measurable work — robotic or human — and distributed universally via algorithmic dividends.